rikushoney/verilog-to-superconducting/README.md

 # The Verilog-To-Superconducting (VTS) project

-VTS is a framework for generating and synthesizing SPGA (superconducting programmable gate array) hardware.
+VTS is a framework for SFPGA (superconducting field-programmable gate array) architecture exploration.

 ## License